Network Centrality and Clustering

 Balanced Cuts

 The idea to avoid the problem above is to normalize the cut by the size of the smaller of the two components.
+The problem above would be avoided because the smaller of the two cuts is just a single node.

-This leads us to define the isoperimetric ratio:
+This leads us to define the isoperimetric ratio

-\[ \alpha = \frac{E(U, V\setminus U)}{\min(|U|, |V\setminus U|)} \]
+\[ \alpha = \frac{E(U, V\setminus U)}{\min(|U|, |V\setminus U|)}, \]

-And the isoperimetric number of G:
+and the isoperimetric number of G

-\[ \alpha(G) = \min_U \frac{E(U, V\setminus U)}{\min(|U|, |V\setminus U|)} \]
+\[ \alpha(G) = \min_U \frac{E(U, V\setminus U)}{\min(|U|, |V\setminus U|)}, \]

 The idea is that finding \(\alpha(G)\) gives a balanced cut – one that maximizes the number of disconnected nodes per edge removed.

-Unfortunately, it’s not computable in polynomial time.
+Unfortunately, this is a challenging problem that is not computable in polynomial time.

 However, we can make good approximations, which we’ll look at now.